Mohamedelmahdy01/NLP/README.md

 python text_normalization.py
 ```

-The script includes a sample text, `"Dr. Smith went to the U.S. She's a great doctor!"`, which it normalizes and prints as output.
+The file includes a sample text, `"Dr. Smith went to the U.S. She's a great doctor!"`, which it normalizes and prints as output.

 **Output**:

 The normalized text will appear in the console as a list of sentences with processed words.

-## Running the Scripts
+## Running the Tasks

 1. **Ensure NLTK Resources are Downloaded**: If running for the first time, ensure you download the necessary NLTK resources by following the download instructions in each script.

-2. **Execute Each Script Separately**: Run `reuters_data_processing.py` to explore Reuters data and `text_normalization.py` to normalize example text.
+2. **Execute Each task Separately**: Run `reuters_data_processing.py` to explore Reuters data and `text_normalization.py` to normalize example text.